-DIVISION 8.5 Compliance with risk assessment management plan
+DIVISION 8.5 Approved risk-assessment management plans

-Clause 121 - Offence - not comply with risk assessment management plan
+Clause 127 - Offence - fail to comply with approved risk-assessment management plan

-This clause makes it an offence for a licensee or commercial permit-holder not to comply with a risk assessment management plan (RAMP) approved by the commissioner.
-It is also an offence for a licensee or commercial permit-holder if their employees fail to comply with a risk assessment plan approved by the commissioner.
+This clause makes it an offence for a licensee or commercial permit-holder not to comply with a risk-assessment management plan (RAMP) approved by the commissioner.
+It is also an offence for a licensee or commercial permit-holder if their employees fail to comply with a RAMP approved by the commissioner.
 There is an exception to this offence where it can be shown that the defendant was complying with a condition on the licence or permit which was inconsistent with the approved RAMP.
-This exception is included to ensure that licensees and permit-holders who comply with the law are not punished.
+This exception is included to ensure that licensees and permit-holders who comply with the law are not punished unjustly.

-Clause 122 - Offence - not make risk assessment management plan available
+Clause 128 - Offence - fail to make risk-assessment management plan available

-This clause makes it a strict liability offence for a licensee or commercial permit-holder to not make the risk assessment management plan for the licensed or permitted premises available for public inspection.
+This clause makes it a strict liability offence for a licensee or commercial permit-holder not to make available for public inspection the risk-assessment management plan for the licensed or permitted premises in the form as prescribed by regulation.